 Jason Wain is our videographer.
 A professional videographer, Jason is located in Nashville and works both nationally and internationally.
 He specializes in drone work as well as still and video shots.
 His experience includes work for churches, mission efforts, cities, and businesses.
 In addition, he is an accomplished singer/songwriter.
 View a sample of his video work and music here.
 Jason is from Oregon, but has lived in Nashville for the past ten years.

-Terri Wolfe is one of our instructors.
+Terri Wolfe is one of our course instructors.
 She lives in the Pacific Northwest in the state of hope, confusion, and grace.
 Her husband Jerry abides with her.
 They worship with the Church of Christ at Federal Way, WA., where she works part-time.
-A long time ago she got a B.A. in English and very recently became a certified Spiritual Director through Selah: Center for Spiritual Formation.
+A long time ago she got a B.A. in English and very recently became a certified Spiritual Director through Selah Center for Spiritual Formation.
 In the early 2000’s she discovered spiritual disciplines and practices.
 This led to a discovery of the rich monastic life all around her.
 In 2006 she took a course on exploring spiritual disciplines and this led to a deeper commitment to practicing a more monastic approach to everyday life, which included seeking a spiritual director who she sees monthly.
 She regularly enjoys classes at St. Placid Priory near her home.
 She offers spiritual direction in her local faith community and teaches classes involving exploring the spiritual disciplines.